 Also called the itch mite, Sarcoptes scabiei is a parasitic arthropod that burrows into the skin and causes scabies.
 The scabies mite is found all over the world and can infect humans and other mammals such as dogs, cats, etc.

-Severe itching of the skin, or pruritus, is the most common presenting symptom of scabies infections because the mites burrow under the skin and
+Severe itching of the skin, or pruritus, is the most common presenting symptom of scabies infections because the mites burrow under the skin and cause inflammation.
+This is a form of type IV hypersensitivity reaction.

 The scabies mites burrow underneath the skin and create papules.
 The burrows are caused by female scabie mites tunneling just beneath the skin surface.
 The burrows often appear as tiny, raised, crooked (serpiginous) gray-white or skin colored lines.
 These papules most often appear in warmer regions and creases of the body, often where skin meets skin such as between the fingers, in the axilla, around the nipples and the groin.